python/cpython/Doc/library/curses.rst

 .. method:: window.getch([y, x])

    Get a character.
 Note that the integer returned does *not* have to be in ASCII
-   range: function keys, keypad keys and so are represented by numbers higher than 255.
+   range: function keys, keypad keys and so on are represented by numbers higher than 255.
 In no-delay mode, return ``-1`` if there is no input, otherwise wait until a key is pressed.